-You want to clean or take care of your lovely IKKII boots or sneakers?
+You want to clean or take care of your lovely INUIKII products?
 Treat them well and be sure to follow the care instructions below.
-Using the following steps your boots will shine and keep its quality over a long time:
+Using the following steps your products will shine and keep its quality over a long time:

 Step 1: Place a small amount of a gentle, moisturizing soap on a damp cloth and bring it to a light lather.

 Step 2: Rub the damp cloth on the leather without putting too much water on the leather.

 Step 3: Wipe away lather with a fresh damp cloth.
 Don’t rinse the leather in water.

 Step 4: Polish leather with a dry towel.

 Step 5: Treat leather with a leather conditioner after it has dried completely.